 If students are not considering Post-16 provision at Edgbarrow.
 The school will also offer information, alternative advice and guidance to support these students into further education, employment or an apprenticeship.

 Please see our individual course requirements in our Sixth Form Prospectus.

 How to Apply

-The application process is straightforward and is accessible via our website and we look forward to meeting and spending two enjoyable years with you at this important and exciting time of your life.
+The application process is straightforward and is accessible via our website from 17th November 2022 until the closing date on 9th December 2022, for September 2023 entry.
+We look forward to meeting and spending two enjoyable years with you at this important and exciting time of your life.